 Rule 1 - a good bike only with shock absorbers

 The rear shock absorbs our spine from sudden shocks.
 In turn, the front will relieve our elbows and wrists.
-If you are going around the city, choose a city or tourist bike.
-If you intend to go crazy in the mountains, choose mountain bike, cross bike or so-called kolarzówkę.
+If you are going around the city, choose a city bike.
+If you intend to go crazy in the mountains, choose mountain bike, cross bike or road bike.

 Rule 2 - Research your bike posture